jzeyl/jzeyl/README.md

 ### Welcome to my GitHub profile. :computer::wave:

 I'm a software developer and IT analyst based on Ontario, Canada.
-Check out some of my code on my [portfolio page](https://github.com/jzeyl/Portfolio).
-Here you can find scripts and programs dealing with data, statistics, and visualizations.

 Reach me at <jeffzeyl@gmail.com> or [LinkedIn](https://www.linkedin.com/in/jeff-zeyl/)  :mailbox: